okbob/plpgsql_check/README.md

     └──────────────────────────┘
     (1 row)

+The profiler is active when GUC `plpgsql_check.profiler` is on.
+The profiler doesn't require shared memory, but if there are not shared memory, then the profile is limmitted just to active session.

 Attention: A update of shared profiles can decrease performance on servers under higher load.

 The profile can be displayed by function `plpgsql_profiler_function_tb`: